 Data protection policy

-Under the Data Protection Act 1998, all members of Solent University staff have a duty to ensure that personal data is handled correctly.
+All staff and students of Solent University have a duty to ensure that personal data is handled correctly.

 Data protection guidance document: data subjects’ rights

 The Freedom of Information Act 2000 gives a general right of access to recorded non-personal information held by public authorities.

 For information on the following areas, first try the University's public information sets:

 - What we are and what we do.

 - What we spend and how we spend it.